Ticket Interception

 • Limit the scope to only generic incidents and requests

-• Exclude certain contact types (phone, walk-up, etc.) or special circumstances (such as eliminating any generic tickets that get auto-assigned to specialized groups upon creation).
+• Exclude certain contact types (phone, walk-up, etc.) or special circumstances such as eliminating any generic tickets that get auto-assigned to specialized groups upon creation.

 Concierge Filter

-This filter is used to determine when the Moveworks bot should refrain from sending notifications to users about ticket lifecycle updates: like “waiting for user”, “comment was added”, “ticket was resolved or cancelled”.
+This filter is used to determine when the Moveworks AI Assistant should refrain from sending notifications to users about ticket lifecycle updates: like “waiting for user”, “comment was added”, “ticket was resolved or cancelled”.
 You could also, for example, use this filter to withhold notifications about ticket updates from a certain location (e.g: Do not notify users based out of Germany, or do not notify VIPs).

 Answers Ticket Filter